dmastrop/CD_jenkins_ansible_nexus/README.md

 ## test push from project 10 workspace folder
 ## test push from project 10 workspace folder in cicd-jenkins new branch
 ## test again
+# test again after adding the branch to the settings for the pipeline trigger cicd-jenkins
 - JDK 11
 - Maven 3
 - MySQL 8